enessyarali/Easy-Warehouse/DesignDocument.md

 Returns a list of all the users in the database by calling db.loadUser().

     void addUser(username :String, name :String, surname :String, password :String, type :String) Creates a new user object by calling its constructor, then calls db.insertUser().
-If type = MANAGER, ------------------ is raised.
+If type = MANAGER, ManagerException is raised.

     void login(username :String, password :String, type :String) Fetches from the the database usr = db.loadUser(username, type), then compares the password.
-If they are different, ------------------- is raised.
+If they are different, WrongPasswordException is raised.
 Otherwise, currentlyLoggedUser is set to usr.

     void logout()
 Sets currentlyLoggedUser to null.
-If it is already null, ---------------- is thrown.
+If it is already null, AlreadyLoggedoutException is thrown.

     void modifyUserRole(username :String, oldType :String, newType :String) Fetches from the the database usr = db.loadUser(username, oldType), then calls usr.setType(newType).
-If type = MANAGER, ------------------ is raised.
+If type = MANAGER, ManagerException is raised.
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateUser(usr).

     void deleteUser(username :String, type :String) Calls db.deleteUser(username, type).
-If type = MANAGER, ------------------ is raised.
+If type = MANAGER, ManagerException is raised.

 ************************* RestockOrder *************************